indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   relative paths as relative to the currently configured build path, not relative to the process's current working directory.

+Bug Fixes
+^^^^^^^^^

+* The default target triple is now derived from the target triple of the running binary, not the environment the running binary was built in.
+In many cases these would be identical.
+However, they would diverge if the binary was cross-compiled.

 New Features
 ^^^^^^^^^^^^